-3.1 Use of Facilities and Services.
-Subject to the rules and policies of the University, the UFF shall have the right to use University facilities for meetings and to use all other services of the University on the same basis as they are generally available to University-related groups and organizations.
-For purposes of this Agreement, University-related groups and organizations are groups that are directly related to University operations or the University community and that may or may not receive budgetary support.
-Examples of such groups include student organizations, honor societies, fraternities, sororities, alumni associations, faculty committees, and direct support organizations.
+3.1 Use of Facilities AND SERVICES.-Subject to the rules and policies of the University, the UFF shall have the right to request use of University facilities for meetings and to use all other services of the University on the same basis as they are generally available to University.
+Pursuant to Fla Stat 447.509, the union may not solicit employees during the working hours of any employee who is involved in the solicitation.
+The union is also prohibited from distributing literature during working hours in areas where the actual work of employees is performed, including but not limited to classrooms, offices, and research labs.
+Literature may be distributed during an employee's lunch hour, or in areas not specifically devoted to the performance of official duties, such as a faculty lounge or mail room.
+The UCF email system shall not be utilized for any union or union-related groups and organizations.
+For purposes of this Agreement, University related groups and organizations are groups that are directly related to University operations or the University community and that may or may not receive budgetary support.
+Examples of such groups include student organizations, honor societies, fraternities, sororities, alumni associations, faculty committees, and direct support organizations. activity.

-3.2 Communications.
+3.2 COMMUNICATIONS.